bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 article, they are well worth inspecting.
 These include: editing a fuzzy found file, killing a fuzzy found file, Git staging fuzzy found files and fuzzy Git log browsing to name a few.

+Also, the [forgit](https://github.com/wfxr/forgit) project, which combines *fzf* with interactive Git, may be of interest.

 Interactive Completion Powered By fzf
 -------------------------------------